 Why I Started MoneyCompass

 Most personal finance content online is written by large financial institutions or affiliate marketers optimizing for commissions.
 The guidance is often generic, jargon-heavy, or quietly biased toward whichever product pays the highest referral fee.
-MoneyCompass exists to be different — honest, plain English personal finance guidance written for the people I grew up around.
-Regular families trying to make smarter decisions with the money they have.
+MoneyCompass exists to be different — honest, plain English personal finance guidance written for the people I grew up around and the families I sat across the desk from for fourteen years.
+Regular households trying to make smarter decisions with the money they have.

 How I Research and Write

-Every article on MoneyCompass is based on independent research.
+Every article on MoneyCompass is based on independent research combined with what I learned firsthand inside the bank.
 I check primary sources — Federal Reserve data, CFPB reports, IRS publications, and academic studies — before making any factual claim.
 I never hardcode specific interest rates or APRs because those change constantly.
 I always tell you to verify current rates directly with the institution.

 What I Cover